All financial figures are in Canadian dollars ($ or C$) and all references to barrels are per barrel of bitumen sales unless otherwise noted

 Capital Allocation Strategy

-Certain financial measures in this news release including free cash flow are non-GAAP measures.
-These terms are not defined by IFRS and, therefore, may not be comparable to similar measures provided by other companies.
-These non-GAAP financial measures should not be considered in isolation or as an alternative for measures of performance prepared in accordance with IFRS.
+Certain financial measures in this news release including non-energy operating costs (in total, and per bbl), free cash flow, net debt and adjusted funds flow are non-GAAP financial measures or ratios, supplementary financial measures or ratios and capital management measures.
+These measures are not defined by IFRS and, therefore, may not be comparable to similar measures provided by other companies.
+These non-GAAP and other financial measures should not be considered in isolation or as an alternative for measures of performance prepared in accordance with IFRS.

 Certain statements contained in this news release may constitute forward-looking statements within the meaning of applicable Canadian securities laws.
 These statements relate to future events or MEG's future performance.
 All statements other than statements of historical fact may be forward-looking statements.
-The use of any of the words "anticipate", "continue", "estimate", "expect", "may", "will", "project", "should", "believe", "dependent", "ability", "plan", "intend", target, potential and similar expressions are intended to identify forward-looking statements.
+The use of any of the words "anticipate", "continue", "estimate", "expect", "may", "will", "project", "should", "believe", "dependent", "ability", "plan", "intend", "target", "potential" and similar expressions are intended to identify forward-looking statements.
 Forward-looking statements are often, but not always, identified by such words.
 These statements involve known and unknown risks, uncertainties and other factors that may cause actual results or events to differ materially from those anticipated in such forward-looking statements.
-In particular, and without limiting the foregoing, this news release contains forward looking statements with respect to: the Corporation's 2023 capital investment plan and operational guidance, including its 2023 capital budget, production guidance and non-energy operating costs, general and administrative expense and effective Crown Royalty guidance; the Corporation's expectation that sustained field and plant reliability will continue in 2023; the Corporation's expectations that the planned turnaround in the second quarter of 2023 will impact full year production by approximately 6,000 bbls/d; the Corporation's statement that TMX is scheduled to come into service in the fourth quarter of 2023; the Corporation's expectation that its improved balance sheet, strong operating performance and current oil prices will fund its 2023 capital program; the Corporation's ability to delivery safe and reliable operations and to advance operational excellence; the Corporation's statements relating to its capital investment plans, including its expectation that continued focus on operation excellence will drive increased production at leading steam oil ratios with reduced green-house gas intensity; the Corporation's expectations regarding inflationary and supply chain pressures; the Corporation's adjusted funds flow sensitivities; the Corporation's statements regarding 2022 and 2023 free cash flow; the Corporation's statements regarding its net debt level and continued debt reduction plans, including its intention to increase the percentage of free cash flow allocated to share buybacks to 50% with the balance applied to further debt reduction until it reaches its net debt target of US$600 million; and the Corporation's emission reduction goals and ambitions for the Corporation and through the Pathways Alliance.
+In particular, and without limiting the foregoing, this news release contains forward looking statements with respect to: the Corporation's 2024 capital investment plan and operational guidance, including its 2024 annual production guidance, production growth, steam oil ratio, capital expenditures, non-energy operating costs and general and administrative expense; the Corporation's focus on operational excellence and safety leadership and expectation that this focus will drive increased production at a top tier SOR performance and reduce GHG emissions intensity; the Corporation's expectation that it will exit 2023 near its 110,000 bbl/d production capacity; the Corporation's expectation regarding its 2024 production plan, including reduced turnaround activities and start of new well pads; the Corporation's expectation that it will achieve its US$600 million net debt target around the third quarter of 2024; the Corporation's expectation that its improved balance sheet and strong operating performance will allow it to initiate 100% free cash flow returns to shareholders and commence investment in moderate capacity growth; the Corporation's anticipated investment in new productive capacity at an estimated cost of $300 million over the next three years; the Corporation's expectation that 2024 sustaining capital will continue to enhance its top tier SOR; the Corporation's expectation that its improved balance sheet and strong operating performance will fund its 2024 capital program; the Corporation's statements relating to its capital investment plans, including its expectation regarding its growth project which is forecast to deliver incremental production towards the end of 2026; the Corporation's expectations regarding inflationary and supply chain pressures; the Corporation's statements regarding estimated 2024 non-energy operating costs and G&A expenses and its 2023 guidance relating to non-energy operating costs and G&A expenses; the Corporation's adjusted funds flow sensitivities; the Corporation's expectation that TMX will start up near the end of the first quarter of 2024 and that tidewater access will position the Corporation with broader market reach, improved realized prices and reduced WCS differential volatility; the Corporation's statements regarding its tax pools; the Corporation's statements regarding its capital allocation strategy; the Corporation's statements regarding the Pathways Alliance objectives; and the Corporation's statement regarding its 2024 capital budget and pre-FEED expenditures for carbon capture and storage facilities at Christina Lake.

-Forward-looking information contained in this press release is based on management's expectations and assumptions regarding, among other things: future crude oil, bitumen blend, natural gas, electricity, condensate and other diluent prices, differentials, the level of apportionment on the Enbridge mainline system, foreign exchange rates and interest rates; the recoverability of MEG's reserves and contingent resources; MEG's ability to produce and market production of bitumen blend successfully to customers; future growth, results of operations and production levels; future capital and other expenditures; revenues, expenses and cash flow; operating costs; reliability; continued liquidity and runway to sustain operations through a prolonged market downturn; MEG's ability to reduce or increase production to desired levels, including without negative impacts to its assets; anticipated reductions in operating costs as a result of optimization and scalability of certain operations; anticipated sources of funding for operations and capital investments; plans for and results of drilling activity; the regulatory framework governing royalties, land use, taxes and environmental matters, including federal and provincial climate change policies, in which MEG conducts and will conduct its business; the availability of government support to industry to assist in the achievement of net zero GHG emissions by 2050; the impact of MEG's response to the COVID-19 global pandemic; and business prospects and opportunities.
+Forward-looking information contained in this news release is based on management's expectations and assumptions regarding, among other things: future crude oil, bitumen blend, natural gas, electricity, condensate and other diluent prices, differentials, the level of apportionment on the Enbridge mainline system, foreign exchange rates and interest rates; the recoverability of MEG's reserves and contingent resources; MEG's ability to produce and market production of bitumen blend successfully to customers; future growth, results of operations and production levels; future capital and other expenditures; revenues, expenses and cash flow; operating costs; reliability; continued liquidity and runway to sustain operations through a prolonged market downturn; MEG's ability to reduce or increase production to desired levels, including without negative impacts to its assets; anticipated reductions in operating costs as a result of optimization and scalability of certain operations; anticipated sources of funding for operations and capital investments; plans for and results of drilling activity; the regulatory framework governing royalties, land use, taxes and environmental matters, including federal and provincial climate change policies, in which MEG conducts and will conduct its business; the availability of government support to industry to assist in the achievement of the Corporation's GHG emissions reduction targets by 2030 and 2050; and business prospects and opportunities.
 By its nature, such forward-looking information involves significant known and unknown risks and uncertainties, which could cause actual results to differ materially from those anticipated.

-These risks and uncertainties include, but are not limited to, risks and uncertainties related to: the oil and gas industry, for example, the securing of adequate access to markets and transportation infrastructure and the commitments therein; the availability of capacity on the electricity transmission grid; the uncertainty of reserve and resource estimates; the uncertainty of estimates and projections relating to production, costs and revenues; health, safety and environmental risks, including public health crises, such as the COVID-19 pandemic, and any related actions taken by governments and businesses; legislative and regulatory changes to, amongst other things, tax, land use, royalty and environmental laws and production curtailment; the cost of compliance with current and future environmental laws, including climate change laws; risks relating to increased activism and public opposition to fossil fuels and oil sands; assumptions regarding and the volatility of commodity prices, interest rates and foreign exchange rates; commodity price, interest rate and foreign exchange rate swap contracts and/or derivative financial instruments that MEG may enter into from time to time to manage its risk related to such prices and rates; timing of completion, commissioning, and start-up, of MEG's turnarounds; the operational risks and delays in the development, exploration, production, and the capacities and performance associated with MEG's projects; MEG's ability to reduce or increase production to desired levels, including without negative impacts to its assets; MEG's ability to finance sustaining capital expenditures; MEG's ability to maintain sufficient liquidity to sustain operations through a prolonged market downturn; changes in credit ratings applicable to MEG or any of its securities; MEG's response to the COVID-19 global pandemic; the severity and duration of the COVID-19 pandemic, including vaccine rollouts; the potential for a temporary suspension of operations impacted by an outbreak of COVID-19; actions taken by OPEC+ in relation to supply management; the impact of the Russian invasion of Ukraine and associated sanctions on commodity prices; the availability and cost of labour and goods and services required in the Corporation's operations, including inflationary pressures; supply chain issues including transportation delays; and changes in general economic, market and business conditions.
+These risks and uncertainties include, but are not limited to, risks and uncertainties related to: the oil and gas industry, for example, the securing of adequate access to markets and transportation infrastructure (including pipelines and rail) and the commitments therein; the availability of capacity on the electricity transmission grid; the uncertainty of reserve and resource estimates; the uncertainty of estimates and projections relating to production, costs and revenues; health, safety and environmental risks, including public health crises, such as the COVID-19 pandemic, and any related actions taken by governments and businesses; legislative and regulatory changes to, amongst other things, tax, land use, royalty and environmental laws and production curtailment; the cost of compliance with current and future environmental laws, including climate change laws; risks relating to increased activism and public opposition to fossil fuels and oil sands; the inability to access government support to industry to assist in the achievement of its GHG emissions targets by 2030 and 2050; assumptions regarding and the volatility of commodity prices, interest rates and foreign exchange rates; commodity price, interest rate and foreign exchange rate swap contracts and/or derivative financial instruments that MEG may enter into from time to time to manage its risk related to such prices and rates; timing of completion, commissioning, and start-up, of MEG's turnarounds; the operational risks and delays in the development, exploration, production, and the capacities and performance associated with MEG's projects; MEG's ability to reduce or increase production to desired levels, including without negative impacts to its assets; MEG's ability to finance capital expenditures; MEG's ability to maintain sufficient liquidity to sustain operations through a prolonged market downturn; changes in credit ratings applicable to MEG or any of its securities; the potential for a temporary suspension of operations impacted by an outbreak of COVID-19; actions taken by OPEC+ in relation to supply management; the impact of the Russian invasion of Ukraine and associated sanctions on commodity prices; the availability and cost of labour and goods and services required in the Corporation's operations, including inflationary pressures; supply chain issues including transportation delays; the cost and availability of equipment necessary to our operations; and changes in general economic, market and business conditions.

 Although MEG believes that the assumptions used in such forward-looking information are reasonable, there can be no assurance that such assumptions will be correct.
 Accordingly, readers are cautioned that the actual results achieved may vary from the forward-looking information provided herein and that the variations may be material.
 Readers are also cautioned that the foregoing list of assumptions, risks and factors is not exhaustive.